 Cases reporting is designed to communicate customer service engagements from start to finish.
-It then reports on these conversations in ways that will help you understand what it takes for your agents to fulfill a customer’s requirements from the beginning, through to the end of a conversation.
-Cases also allows you to see entire conversations in the appropriate context, being the perfect place to examine the work of teams/agents.
+It reports on these conversations in ways that will help you understand what it takes for your agents to fulfil a customer’s requirements from the beginning, allowing you to see entire conversations in the appropriate context, and examine your team’s work.

 How are Cases recorded?

-A Case is first considered open when an agent has responded to a customer, and is closed when an object is set to the ‘Closed’ State.
-If the customer later replies, the Case is re-opened, and the interaction duration continues being recorded.
+A Case is first considered open when an agent has responded to a customer, and is then recorded from the time the customer’s message was sent.
+If an object is set to the ‘Closed’ State, and the customer later replies, the Case is re-opened, and the interaction duration continues being recorded.
 This provides a more accurate representation of agent performance and workload, compared to volume of total objects through the Inbox.